 - Tree selection and marking for timber harvest

 - Timber harvest oversight and compliance monitoring

 - Log marketing

 - Prepare summaries of timber sale revenues

 - Assist in preparation of forest excise tax returns

 - Other technical services as required

 Timber Harvest Process

 *The landowner pays the permit fee associated with the application.
-As of November 2014, the permit fee is typically $100, but this may vary depending on the nature of the ownership or harvest project.
+As of November 2020, the permit fee is typically $100, but this may vary depending on the nature of the ownership or harvest project.
 It is subject to change per DNR.
-Notification on fees is available here.
+More information about fees is available here.

 Resources to help forest owners embark on a harvest project: